ThatOneShortGuy/LC3_compiler/README.md

 The end goal is to make it for the LC-3.
 Pehaps, we may even make it work for other systems as well.

-Pehaps, we may even make it work for other systems as well Some considered language options:
+Some considered language options:
 - Typdef (like in C)
 - Functional